Assisted school travel program

 Collaborative design

-I then developed a series of concept wireframes to illustrate how the new system would work for the most common tasks (as detailed in the experience maps), focused primarily on presenting the right information for each task at the right time.
-These were developed on-site at the Department of Education in regular consultation with the team to confirm we were moving in the right direction, and correcting when we weren’t.
+From there, I developed concept wireframes focused entirely on presenting the right information for each task at the right time.
+I worked on-site at the Department in regular consultation with the team to ensure rapid iteration.

 Usability testing